Mazda Familia: Facelift

 In 2001, the entire line was facelifted with new styling, a revised suspension, and a new audio system.
 For North America, ES models received rear disc brakes and a stiffer suspension.
 The 1.8 L engine was increased to 2.0 L for the ES models, and was optional on the LX model, becoming the 2.0LX.
 The standard 2001 Protegé LX engine was the carryover 1.6 L ZM-DE.

-A 2.0-liter, gasoline engine appeared in 2001 on the Japanese market Sport 20.
+A 2.0-litre, petrol engine appeared in 2001 on the Japanese market Sport 20.
 In 1999, Ford of Japan ceased to market Mazda-based models, and the Ford Laser, along with the Ixion, Telstar, and Festiva, was discontinued.